pymupdf/PyMuPDF-Optional-Material/docs/textpage.rst

       :arg int hit_max: maximum number of returned hits (default 16).
       :arg bool quads: return quadrilaterals instead of rectangles.
       :rtype: list
       :returns: a list of :ref:`Rect` or :ref:`Quad` objects, each surrounding a found ``string`` occurrence.
 The search string may contain spaces, it may therefore happen, that its parts are located on different lines.
-In this case, more than one rectangle (quadrilateral) are returned.
+In this case, more than one rectangle (resp. quadrilateral) are returned.
 The method does **not support hyphenation**, so it will not find "meth-od" when searching for "method".

       Example: If the search for string "pymupdf" contains a hit like shown, then the corresponding entry will either be the blue rectangle, or, if ``quads`` was specified, ``Quad(ul, ur, ll, lr)``.